Join the founder of the Holosapiens Project on a healing journey of self-discovery!

 Movement

-Another way to move stagnant energy is to eat foods with moving quality.
+Another way to move stagnant Qi is to consume foods with moving quality.

 To unlock the rest of this article select "Yes, I want to learn!" below.